By Sam Makhoul

 Mainly because this ritual is all about self-accountability.
 Ignoring it or skipping it is a big mistake because it has been the single most important success factor in my life.

 Most people don’t journal because they don’t know how, or they underestimate how beneficial it is.
 The other reason why people don’t journal is because they wake up late and hurry to get to work on time, so they skip this ritual and the three other rituals because they don’t have time.

 Know this.
 Time is the great leveller.
 We all have the same 24 hours in the day so the difference between us can only be our discipline and the systems we follow (i.e. our rituals, habits and hacks).

 You may have heard the phrase “win the morning, win your day”, which is so true, but the bigger truth is that winning your morning starts the night before.
 Getting organised the night before is the real secret to your morning success.

-Getting a deep sleep is the second biggest secret to winning your morning.
+Getting a night of deep sleep is the second biggest secret to winning your morning.
 So, ask yourself, how do you spend your nights?

 Why Is Journaling So Important?